EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

    [Eq.
 (1)](/docs/input/inputfile/#charge-mixing-general-considerations)).
 + **beta=.3** is the mixing parameter, governing how much <i>n</i><sup>out</sup> is added to <i>n</i><sup>in</sup>, as explained in [Eq.
 (4)](/docs/input/inputfile/#charge-mixing-general-considerations).
-+ **RMS DQ=2.17e-2** is a measure of the aggregate RMS change in
++ **RMS DQ=2.17e-2** is a measure of the collective RMS change in
   <i>n</i><sup>out</sup>&minus;<i>n</i><sup>in</sup>.
   This number is used to check convergence to [self-consistency](/docs/outputs/lmf_output/#end-of-self-consistency-loop).
-  It is broken down into individual contributions in following table.
+  It is broken down into individual contributions in the table.

 ### End of self-consistency loop
 [//]: (/docs/outputs/lmf_output/#end-of-self-consistency-loop)

 At the end of the self-consistency cycle the density is written to _rst.pbte_{: style="color: green"} and a check is made for convergence.

-and a check is made for convergence.
-The first and second iterations read
+Checks in the first and second iterations read

 ~~~
  iors  : write restart file (binary, mesh density)